The Ultimate Low Cost North West Arkansas Travel Guide

 A photograph of Tanyard Creek Falls

 While we were there, a blue heron was fishing.
-They are such graceful and stately birds and I think we spent as much time watching the bird as we did the waterfall.
+They are such graceful and stately birds, and I think we spent as much time watching the birds as we did the waterfall.

 At the end of the day, we had to take them to the airport for the flight home.

-The only bummer to the vacation was that the blackberries were not ripe yet.
+The only bummer of the vacation was that the blackberries weren't ripe yet.